27 great wine bars and wine restaurants in Mexico City 2024

 Address: Copenhague 23, Juárez, Ciudad de México

 The worldwide competition “Concours Mondial de Bruxelles” placed their first wine bar here in Colonia Juarez, near Reforma Avenue.
-This British/European-style house of three floors holds a wine bar, with every wine with a medal from the competition, as well as a couple of lounges if you want some privacy.
-The top floor is dedicated to wine education, and here you will find the headquarters of the Escuela Mexicana de Sommeliers and the Escuela Mexicana de Té (Mexican sommeliers school and Mexican Tea School).
+This British/European-style house of three floors holds a wine bar, with every wine with a medal from the competition, and a couple of lounges if you want some privacy.
+The top floor is dedicated to wine education, and here you will find the headquarters of the Escuela Mexicana de Sommeliers (Mexican Sommelier School).
+This place holds what they call ”the biggest wine library in México”, and the labels change every year depending on the winners of the competition...